tipofyzik/Godot_InputProcess_CSharp/README.md

     }
 }
 '''
 Here, the first filtering of buttons occurs.
 The _Input function, basically, calls when an input is detected (button/mouse click, mouse motion, gamepad stick moved,etc.).
 I require only button and mouse cliks, so here I just check whether the input suitable for me.
+Take into account that here we use the global instance of the InputHandler class.

+3. Now we can write the logic for our InputHandler class.
+We have 2 types of actions: "just_pressed" and "pressed".
+How it works in godot read [here](https://forum.godotengine.org/t/how-to-differntiate-between-is-action-just-pressed-and-is-action-pressed/8671).
+I explain my implementations for the "just_pressed" actions because it's a little bit tricky to implement.

+**What we need to do?**
+Open your InputHandler class.
+The first step is to write a [delegate](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/) for this class.
+In our case this delegate should take only one argument - the string key that corresponds to the pressed button.
+Then we need to write an event for our delegate, to which other classes will subscribe.
+Once this event is triggered, the subscribed classes will perform the necessary actions.
+'''
+public partial class InputHandler {

+    // Handle once pressed actions
+    public delegate void ActionPressedEventHandler(string key);
+    public event ActionPressedEventHandler my_action_just_pressed;
+    private readonly Dictionary<string, bool> once_pressed_key_states = new Dictionary<string, bool>() {
+        {"your_keybind", false},
+    };
+}
+'''
+You can also note a dictionary structure.
+This type is chosen for its data retrieval speed (https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-8.0&redirectedfrom=MSDN#remarks:~:text=is%20not%20found.%0A*/-,Remarks,-The%20Dictionary%3CTKey).
+In this dictionary, we write keys that we want to process and their state ("true" represents pressed button and "false" represent that button is released).